 Overpaying for a potential flip starts you off on the wrong foot.
 Look for homes that are underpriced when compared to the overall neighborhood's housing stock.

 Analyze the home's current condition before thinking about adding it to your fix and flip portfolio.
 Walk away from homes which require major structural repairs such as roof or foundation work, no matter how cheaply they're priced.
 These types of repairs can take longer to fix, requiring you to hold the house longer, and that eats into your margin.
-You want to find a “cream puff,” a home that primarily needs cosmetic repairs.

 You may fall in love with the built-ins, or picture a great entertainment space in the basement, but always look past your emotional feel for a home and crunch the numbers.
 Remember, this is an investment, not a home that you plan on living in.